relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

     3. Edit the View by changing/toggling off the "Visible in Dropdown" field under the Other tab
 11. Update your "ML [Model Purpose] Training and Unanalyzed" Saved Search to include unanalyzed documents after a certain date (eg. `ML Spam Training and Unanalyzed`)
     1. Add the conditions in a logic group <u>with an **OR** operator</u>
-       1. Machine Learning model rank field IS NOT SET (eg. `CSR - Spam Cat.
+       1. Active Learning model rank field IS NOT SET (eg. `CSR - Spam Cat.
 Set::Category Rank` IS NOT SET)
           1. OR
        2. System Created On IS AFTER [T-7] (eg. `System Created On` IS AFTER 03/02/2021)
           1. This will limit the number of documents analyzed that are a week old or newer